troglobit/pimd-dense/README.md

 ------------

 pimdd is the dense-mode cousin to [pimd][], the reference implementation for [PIM-DM draft 5][draft].
-[RFC3973][] later revised the protocol, which pimdd does not (yet) fully support.
+Later revised in [RFC3973][], which pimdd does not (yet) fully support.

-PIM-DM is very similar to DVRMP ([mrouted][]), they both follow the flood-and-prune paradigm, but unlike DVMRP a PIM-DM implementation relies on the underlying unicast routes to already be established.
+PIM-DM is very similar to DVRMP ([mrouted][]), they both follow the flood-and-prune paradigm, but unlike DVMRP a PIM-DM implementation relies on the underlying unicast routes to be established.

 This GitHub project is an attempt at reviving pimdd.
-The latest code on the master branch has been infused with fresh DNA strands from the [pimd][] project, including a netlink back-end to read the unicast routing table.
+The latest code on the master branch has been infused with fresh DNA strands from the [pimd][] project, including a netlink back-end to read the unicast routing table, and full IGMPv3 support (ASM).

 > **HELP NEEDED:** The project needs more volunteers to test and update
 > `pimdd` to RFC3973.